 Losing your phone.
 Not remembering the name of a person you’re sure you have met before.
 Mistaking today’s date with tomorrow’s.
 Could these be warning signs of Alzheimer’s disease?

-Since June is recognized as Alzheimer’s Awareness Month, we at Compassionate Nursing Services, the Alzheimer’s care specialists in St. Louis, wanted to help you distinguish between some of the typical attributes of growing older, like minor lapse of memory, and those that may point to the risk of Alzheimer’s disease or another form of dementia.
+Since June is recognized as Alzheimer’s Awareness Month, we at Compassionate Nursing Services, the Oakville senior home care specialists, wanted to help you distinguish between some of the typical attributes of growing older, like minor lapse of memory, and those that may point to the risk of Alzheimer’s disease or another form of dementia.
 Contact us online or call us at 314-432-4312 to learn more about how we can help your loved one with top-quality senior in-home care in Oakville and the surrounding area.

 First and foremost, it’s essential to understand that Alzheimer’s disease is not a normal part of growing older.
 It is a disease that progressively produces cognitive decline, having an effect on reasoning and judgment, thinking and memory.
 Its characteristic indicators may consist of any or all of the following, in differing degrees of intensiveness: